TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-designdevapi-drivers.md

 # Connecting to Azure Databases for PostgreSQL

 Azure Database for PostgreSQL uses the community edition of PostgreSQL.
-As such, most drivers and tools are able to connect to the service.
+As such, most drivers and tools can connect to the service.
 There are, however, some limitations in functionality because Azure database for PostgreSQL is a fully managed platform as a service.

 ## **Recommended Steps**